What Is A Myers Cocktail Infusion?

 A Myers Cocktail Infusion (also just called a Myers cocktail or Myers infusion) is a type of intravenous or IV micronutrient therapy.
 It’s named after the late Dr. John Myers, who developed this therapy in the 1960s.

-In a nutshell, a Myers Cocktail Infusion contains a variety of vitamins and minerals, like vitamin C, vitamin B, magnesium, and calcium.
+In a nutshell, a Myers Cocktail Infusion contains a variety of vitamins and minerals, like vitamin C, B vitamins, magnesium, and calcium.
 Giving your body these nutrients intravenously allows your tissues and organs to absorb the nutrients more rapidly than if you took traditional oral supplements.

 It essentially increases your blood concentration of key vitamins and minerals that you may be minorly or moderately deficient in.
 By taking these minerals intravenously, you increase their bioavailability (the ability of your body to absorb those nutrients quickly and efficiently).